coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 If you've developed on Ethereum, the IDL is analogous to the `abi.json`.
 :::

+The `build` command also generates a random new keypair in the `target/` directory (if there's not one already) whose public key will be the address of your program once deployed.
+You can obtain the address by running `anchor keys list`.
+Make sure that the public key inside your `lib.rs` (the argument to `declare_id!`) file and your `Anchor.toml` matches the one returned by `anchor keys list`.
+Then run `build` again to include the `lib.rs` changes in the build.

 ## Deploying

 Once built, we can deploy the program by running